TomintheToon/docs/faq/products.md

 # Products

 **Which tokens can I stake into DIPs to start?** \
-SOL (Soon BTC, ETH, MNGO and others)
+SOL (Soon BTC, ETH, MNGO, MSOL and others)

 **Which wallets are supported?** \
 Currently we support Phantom, Glow, Solflare and Backpack wallets.
 Any wallet